-Now, according to hitherto proposed accounts for explaining crowding, like Wolford's (1975) classical feature-perturbation model, or modern statistically constrained pooling theories (Freeman, Chakravarthi, & Pelli, 2012, Balas, Nakano, & Rosenholtz, 2009, Keshvari & Rosenholtz, 2013), flanker attributes get mixed in with the target letter in the crowding task, such leading to "false" percepts.
-Such models do not distinguish between (erroneously attributed) individual features, and (confusions with) whole characters.
-Yet there is quite a bit of evidence that whole-letter confusions are not just the sum of feature misallocations (Estes et al., 1976, Wolford & Shum, 1980, Strasburger et al., 1991; Huckauf & Heller, 2002, Chung, Legge, & Ortiz, 2003, Strasburger, 2005, Vul, Hanus, & Kanwisher, 2009, Strasburger & Malania, 2013).
+Now, according to hitherto proposed accounts for explaining crowding, like Wolford's (1975) classical feature-perturbation model, or modern statistically constrained pooling theories (Freeman, Chakravarthi, & Pelli, 2012; Balas, Nakano, & Rosenholtz, 2009; Dakin et al., 2010; Keshvari & Rosenholtz, 2013), flanker attributes get mixed in with the target letter in the crowding task, such leading to "false" percepts.
+Such models do not (and perhaps should not) distinguish between (erroneously attributed) individual features, and (confusions with) whole characters.
+Indeed, Dakin et al. (2010), e.g., show that whole-letter confusions can arise from interactions between features34.
+Yet there is quite a bit of evidence that whole-letter confusions are perhaps often not just the sum of feature misallocations (Estes et al., 1976, Wolford & Shum, 1980, Strasburger et al., 1991; Huckauf & Heller, 2002, Chung, Legge, & Ortiz, 2003, Strasburger, 2005, Vul, Hanus, & Kanwisher, 2009, Strasburger & Malania, 2013).
+Observe that, for explaining the conflicting evidence with respect to the inner-outer asymmetry, we need different treatment of whole characters vs. features.
 This is where I suggest the concept of binding comes in, and further suggest that it is location-dependent.
 Binding, whichever way implemented, is an algorithm, or system characteristic, that decides which features belong together and which do not.
 The proposal is now that such feature binding decreases with visual eccentricity.
 Inward flankers would thereby be more "stable" and tend to interfere as a whole.
-Peripheral flankers, in contrast, would tend to mix-in features with the target (Figure 15b).
+Peripheral flankers, in contrast, would tend to mix-in features with the target (Figure 16b).

 This is not to say that confusions, in whole or in part, are the whole story.
-Crowding mechanisms other than confusions play a part and might further be stronger more peripherally (compared to more centrally).
-They could lead to a stronger overall interference of the peripheral flanker, consistent with the majority of findings on the asymmetry.21
+Crowding mechanisms other than confusions do play a part and might further be stronger more peripherally, compared to more centrally.
+They could lead to a stronger overall interference of the peripheral flanker, consistent with the majority of findings on the asymmetry.35